-In addition to being one of this world’s most exciting and infamous hikes, it can also be one of the more logistically challenging hikes if you don’t have a lot of experience backpacking, know what you need to plan, and what you will need on the trail.
-In this Inca Trail guide, I am going to lay out for you everything that you will need to know to make your hike of the Inca Trail to Machu Picchu a success.
+In addition to being one of the world’s most infamous hikes, it is also one of the more logistically challenging.
+If you don’t have a lot of experience backpacking, you may not know what you need to plan.
+In this Inca Trail Guide, I am going to lay out everything for you.
+I give you everything you need to know to make your hike of the Inca Trail a success.

 Before You Go

-Before you start planning your Inca Trail experience, you will want to make sure you have all of the information you will need to plan your adventure.
-You will want to understand the Inca Trail difficulty, the best time of year to hike the Inca Trail, and what permits you will need and what you should pack.
-I have answers to these questions and more laid out for you below in one easy to reference location.
+Before you start planning your hike, you need to make sure you have all the information to plan your adventure.
+You will want to understand the Inca Trail’s difficulty so that you can choose the right hike.
+You will also need to know the best time to hike the Inca Trail.
+Finally, you will need to know what permits you’ll need and what to pack.
+I have answers to these questions and more laid out for you below in one easy-to-reference location.

 Fitness Level Required

-Hiking the Inca Trail isn’t as strenuous or as dangerous as alpine climbing can be, but that doesn’t mean it isn’t a challenging hike or that it doesn’t have any dangers.
-Before you decide to hike the Inca Trail to Machu Picchu, you will need to make sure that you are in good physical condition.
-The hike to Machu Picchu on the Inca Trail is a 26-mile hike at high altitude, so it is more challenging than your traditional hike thru the woods.
+Hiking the Inca Trail isn’t as strenuous or as dangerous as alpine climbing can be.
+However, that doesn’t mean it isn’t challenging or doesn’t have dangers.
+Before you decide to hike the Inca Trail to Machu Picchu, you need to get in good physical condition.
+The hike to Machu Picchu on the Inca Trail is a 26-mile hike at a high altitude.
+So, it is more challenging than your traditional hike through the woods.

-Before you commit to making this hike, you should review the itineraries I included below to decide which hike is best for you.
-If you don’t think you can make the full 26-mile hike or one of the longer alternatives that I provided, then the shorter 2-day hike might be more your speed.
-Keep in mind, you will not only have to walk the distance of the trail at altitude, but you will need to carry your pack with you when you do it.
+Before you commit to this hike, you should review the trial itineraries I have included below.
+This will help you decide which hike is best for you.
+If you can’t do the full 26-mile hike, that’s alright.
+The shorter 2-day hike might be more your speed and is just as incredible.
+Keep in mind, that you will not only have to walk the distance of the trail at altitude.
+However, you will need to carry your pack with you when you do it.

 Obtaining Tickets and Permits

-Because Machu Picchu and the Inca Trail have become such popular tourist destinations, the country of Peru has taken recent actions to restrict access to these sites to protect them for future generations.
-These efforts should be commended, as one of the greatest risks to these sites is degradation by over-visitation.
-If you understand the limits and plan ahead accordingly, you should have no problem obtaining the necessary permits and tickets to hike the Inca Trail and visit Machu Picchu on your trip.
+Because Machu Picchu and the Inca Trail have become so popular, Peru has taken recent actions to restrict access.
+These steps have been taken to preserve these incredible sites for future generations.
+These efforts should be commended by everyone.
+The greatest risk to these sacred sites is degradation by over-visitation.
+If you understand the limits and plan accordingly, you should have no issues getting the necessary permits and tickets to hike the Inca Trail and visit Machu Picchu.

 Machu Picchu Limits